Update 14 March 2019

 - banking services

-The act would also impact areas directly relevant to web designers and developers, including e-books and e-commerce.
-Indeed, there was a bit of drama earlier this year concerning plans to exempt e-books and live television broadcasting from the requirements.
+The Act will impact areas directly relevant to web designers and developers, including e-books and e-commerce.